A formula for the Theta invariant from Heegaard diagrams: Concluding the proof of Theorem

 Extend every $\ComY=\ComY^{\varepsilon,\eta}$ on $\handleboda$ so that the fields $\ComY^{\varepsilon, \eta}$ are horizontal and their projections are the depicted constant fields in Figure~\ref{figsurband}.

 Note that $[0,2g]\times [0,4] \times [-\infty,0]$ is the product of Figure~\ref{figplansplitinfty} by $[-\infty,0]$ where all the flow lines are directed by $[-\infty,0]$.

-Similarly, assume that the $\alpha$-curves are orthogonal to the picture on the lower parts of the handles in the standard picture of $\handlebodb$ in Figure~\ref{figHa}, and draw a planar picture similar to Figure~\ref{figsurband} of $H_{a,4}^{\matchingo}$ (that is $\fMorse^{-1}(4) \cap C_M$ minus disk neighborhoods of the favourite crossings), by starting with Figure~\ref{figplansplitinftyb} and by adding a vertical band cut by an horizontal arc of $\beta_j$ oriented from right to left, for each $\beta_j$.
+Similarly, assume that the $\alpha$-curves are orthogonal to the picture on the lower parts of the handles in the standard picture of $\handlebodb$ in Figure~\ref{figHa}, and draw a planar picture similar to Figure~\ref{figsurband} of $H_{a,4}^{\matchingo}$ (which is $\fMorse^{-1}(4) \cap C_M$ minus disk neighborhoods of the favourite crossings), by starting with Figure~\ref{figplansplitinftyb} and by adding a vertical band cut by a horizontal arc of $\beta_j$ oriented from right to left, for each $\beta_j$.

 Again, $[0,2g]\times [0,4] \times [6,\infty]$ is the product of Figure~\ref{figplansplitinftyb} by $[6,\infty]$ where all the flow lines are directed by $[6,\infty]$.
 Extend every $\ComY=\ComY^{\varepsilon,\eta}$ on $\handlebodb$ so that $\ComY$ looks constant and horizontal in our standard figure of $\handlebodb$ in Figure~\ref{figHa} and so that its projection on Figure~\ref{figplansplitinftyb} is the drawn constant field.